enso-org/enso-archive/doc/language-server/specification/enso-protocol.md

 messages that exist as part of the textual protocol.

-In order to deserialize a family of messages and correlate responses with requests, each request/response/notification is wrapped in an envelope object.
+In order to deserialize a family of messages and correlate responses with requests, each request/response/notification is wrapped in an envelope structure.
 There is a separate envelope for incoming and outgoing messages:

 ```idl
 namespace org.enso.languageserver.protocol;